Yoast/wordpress-seo/README.md

 [![Total Downloads](https://poser.pugx.org/ashhitch/wp-graphql-yoast-seo/downloads)](https://packagist.org/packages/ashhitch/wp-graphql-yoast-seo)
 [![Monthly Downloads](https://poser.pugx.org/ashhitch/wp-graphql-yoast-seo/d/monthly)](https://packagist.org/packages/ashhitch/wp-graphql-yoast-seo)

+## Please note version 14 of the Yoast Plugin is a major rewrite and will cause issues with this plugin
+I am working on an update and will release this ASAP, while you wait you can use version 13 of Yoast without issues.

 This is an extension to the WPGraphQL plugin (https://github.com/wp-graphql/wp-graphql) that returns Yoast SEO data.

 > Using this plugin?
 I would love to see what you make with it. 😃 [@ash_hitchcock](https://twitter.com/ash_hitchcock)